scottish-government-design-system/designsystem.gov.scot/components/textarea/index.md

 ## Website analytics

 Content of this form element would not be routinely tracked through website analytics due to the risk of gathering personally identifiable information.
-Interaction with the element can be tracked through an attribute showing the the field type and field description, for example <code>data-form="textarea-more-details"</code>.
+Interaction with the element can be tracked through a data attribute showing the the field type and field description.

+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#text-input).